systemd/systemd-netlogd/README.md

         Specifies the minimum delay before subsequent attempts to contact a Log server are made.
 Takes a time span value.
 The default unit is seconds, but other units may be specified, see systemd.time(5).
 Defaults to 30 seconds and must not be smaller than 1 second.

     TLSCertificateAuthMode=
         Specifies whether to validate the certificate.
 Takes one of no, allow, deny, warn.
-Defaults to 'no' which disables certificate validation.
+Defaults to 'deny' which rejects certificates failed to validate.

     KeepAlive=
         Takes a boolean argument.
 If true, the TCP/IP stack will send a keep alive message after 2h (depending on the configuration of /proc/sys/net/ipv4/tcp_keepalive_time) for all TCP streams accepted on this socket.
 This controls the SO_KEEPALIVE socket option (see socket(7) and the TCP Keepalive HOWTO for details.)
 Defaults to false.